wp-plugins/open-menu/readme.txt

 6. Deals and Coupon Widget / Shortcode

 == Changelog ==
+= 1.6.16 =
+* Support for Wordpress 3.7
+* Updated the menu/group filtering in shortcodes to handle an ampersand properly
+* Updated the single-openmenu custom post page to properly support an ampersand in filtering

 = 1.6.15 =
 * Support for Wordpress 3.5.2
 * Updated the render class to fix issues with currency symbol for some European countries